Kaiky Naves

-Kaiky Marques Naves (born 8 May 2002), known as Kaiky Naves or just Naves, is a Brazilian footballer who plays for Portuguese Primeira Liga club Alverca on loan from Palmeiras as either a centre-back or a defensive midfielder.
+Kaiky Marques Naves (born 8 May 2002), known as Kaiky Naves or just Naves, is a Brazilian professional footballer who plays as a centre-back or defensive midfielder for Liga MX club Necaxa.

 Club career

 Born in Santos, São Paulo, Naves began his career with hometown side Santos, initially as a part of the futsal youth sides.
 He was released by the club in 2015, and spent a period at Portuguesa Santista before joining Palmeiras' youth setup in October 2017.

 On 4 July 2019, Naves signed his first professional contract with the club, until 2022.
 He made his first team – and Série A – debut on 6 December 2021, starting in a 0–0 away draw against Athletico Paranaense, as most of the first team squad was already on vacation.

 On 9 May 2022, Naves renewed his contract with Verdão until 2025.

 In 2024, the defender played 15 games, 12 of them as a starter, including one in the Libertadores.

 On 20 July 2025, Naves was loaned by Alverca in Portugal.